Can cats eat peanut butter? Yes, cats can eat peanut butter.

 If your cat does not like peanut butter, don’t worry.
 There are plenty of other treats that cats love.

 Can cats eat peanut butter safely?
 Peanut butter for cats is safe in moderation.

 It is especially safe if your peanut butter does not contain any potentially toxic substances, such as xylitol.
 Still, even peanut butter that contains the sweetener xylitol is safe for cats to eat in moderation.

 As we discussed, xylitol is highly toxic to dogs.
 Cats so far, though, do not seem to suffer any adverse effects from ingesting the sweetener.

 Keep in mind, however, that peanut butter is sticky.
 Feeding your cat a large scoop of peanut butter could lead to choking or difficulty swallowing.

 Is Peanut Butter Bad for Cats?

 Peanut butter can be bad for cats, especially if you feed your cat peanut butter on a regular basis.
-Peanut butter is full of proteins, sugars, oils, salt, and fats that your cat doesn’t need in her diet.
+Although cats can eat peanut butter, it is full of proteins, sugars, oils, salt, and fats that your cat doesn’t need in her diet.

 Too much peanut butter can lead to obesity, for one.
 And some cats may get an upset stomach from eating too much of the sticky paste.